Orion 6 (redacted) [NRO]

 The Orion 3 - 9 satellites, which are generally known as 'Advanced Orion' or 'Mentor', are geostationary signals intelligence satellites, which replaced the Magnum / Orion series.
-Their purpose is to intercept missile telemetry from Russia and China.
-Reportedly the COMINT capability of the Mercury satellites was merged into this series.
+Their purpose is to intercept missile telemetry from Russia and China and the COMINT capability of the Mercury satellites was merged into this series.
 These satellites are launched under the designation Program 7600.

-These satellites feature a large dish antenna for signal reception, which has reportedly< a diameter of ~100 m.
+These satellites feature a large dish antenna for signal reception, which has reportedly a diameter of ~100 m.
 The main body has the shape of an octagonal prism, carrying an large array of different antennas, among them a smaller deployable dish.
 The combination of fixed and steerable feeds allows simultaneous collection againt multiple signal types (COMINT, ELINT, MASINT, etc.) located across a broad geographic aera.
-The satellites of this series are injected directly into the final orbit by the launch vehicle's upper stage, so they did faeture an apogee propulsion system.
+The satellites of this series are injected directly into the final orbit by the launch vehicle's upper stage, so they do not feature an apogee propulsion system.
 These satellites have a significantly larger mass as the first two Magnum / Orion satellites.

 The NROL 15 launch is suspected to be the eighth satellite in the Orion series, but due to the higher power launch vehicle, a modified version is also possible.
-It is also possible, that the satellites called here Orion 8 and 9 might in fact be improved versions funded under the SHARP (SIGINT High Altitude Replenishment Program).
+It is also possible, that the satellites called here Orion 8 and following might in fact be improved versions funded under the SHARP (SIGINT High Altitude Replenishment Program).

 |Type / Application:||SIGINT, ELINT, COMINT|